 There will always be a thousand reasons to do nothing.
 Part of China’s strategy is confusing the issue to thwart action on the part of its opponents.
 The United States has a mixed record on resisting ethnic cleansing.
 We’ve already let it get this far.
 We aren’t going to invade China.
 But none of this is an excuse to forget our friends or what is right.

 If we act decisively to impose steep costs now — while earnestly and clearly holding out the possibility of rebuilding all that has been lost — we may yet shock Beijing back into the comity of nations.
 Fail to do so, and we risk giving license to tyranny, an approval we will later have to claw back at great cost.
-Democratic peoples in every land and all those who care for freedom’s cause must now make a leap of moral imagination: We are all Uyghurs.
+Democratic peoples in every land must now make a leap of moral imagination: We are all Uyghurs.
 We are all Kazakh, Kyrgyz, and Hui.
 China must understand that all those it has targeted for annihilation are our people.
 It may be we can’t save everyone, but we will not sit idly by while China attacks us.

 Ben Lowsen is a China strategist for the U.S. Air Force Checkmate strategic studies office.
 He tweets at @lowsen88.
 The views expressed are the author’s own and do not reflect the official policy or position of the U.S. Air Force, Department of Defense, or the U.S. Government